 Ugly Cute: It's a guarantee that most viewers will see some characters as this.
 NamTar's original form is a good example, as it looks quite similar to Jabba's pet.

-Harvey started out as another Scorpius who, by virtue of being in Crichton's head, could win a lot and be consistantly scary.
+Harvey started out as another Scorpius who, by virtue of being in Crichton's head, could win a lot and be consistently scary.
 By the end, he's cracking jokes about E = MC Hammer.
-He was also created to avert this trope in the original Scorpius - it allowed Wayne Pygram to show up as often as the writers wanted, without forcing them to have Scorpius defeated each week, letting him keep his menace for when the original did make an appearance.
+He was also created to avert this trope in the original Scorpius - it allowed Wayne Pygram to show up as often as the writers wanted and let him showcase his comedy skills, without forcing them to have Scorpius defeated each week, letting him keep his menace for when the original did make an appearance.

 What Do You Mean, It's Not for Kids?: YTV, a Nickelodeon-flavored Canadian channel was the first to pick up the show in the Great White North, probably misled by the fact that the show was made by Henson Studios.
 This did not end well, since they only bought the first season and edited the crap out of it